AI-Driven Inflation Risk Could Reshape Global Markets

 Timeline leading to the current concern

 The inflation debate intensified after major technology firms announced multiyear AI investment plans involving hundreds of billions of dollars globally.
-These announcements coincided with government initiatives supporting domestic chip production and digital infrastructure.

 At the same time, labor markets in advanced economies remained tight, limiting the speed at which supply could expand.